 Preparation for usage:

-Isolate the tool by turning off its power supply - always do this before adjusting any powered tool.
+Isolate the tool by turning off its power supply and fit the tool needed - always do this before adjusting any powered tool.

-Always use the largest bit you can - to minimise the number of passes need to make your mortise, ensure that you are using the biggest bit that will fit the width of your mortise
+Always use the largest bit you can - to minimise the number of passes need to make your mortise

 - Double-check the tool is isolated

-- Place a scrap piece of softwood on the bed under the hollow chisel and drill bit - this is to provide something soft for the chisel and bit to fall into when loosened.
+- Place a scrap piece of softwood on the bed under the hollow chisel and drill bit.
 If the chisel/bit drop onto the bed, they will be damaged.